 By public transit: Take the Adirondack Trailways bus for three hours from Port Authority to Tannersville, then a five-minute taxi to the lodge.

 By car: 2.5 hours

 Where to stay: Find a great Airbnb in Hunter

 If North Fork wine country isn’t enough of a far-flung weekend destination, consider a trip upstate.
 The Finger Lakes region is known for its 11 lakes, beautiful rolling farmland, quaint towns, and outdoor adventure—but its vineyards are the main draw.

-Drink Thirsty Owl Wine Company’s riesling along the Cayuga Lake Wine Trail, sip the sauvignon blanc at Fulkerson Winery, or tap into the burgeoning brewery scene—Climbing Bines offers 10 tastings, live music and corn hole.
-Break up all the boozing with an outdoor activity: a visit to Watkins Glen State Park with its 19 waterfalls, a bike ride along the lakes, a Canandaigua Lady cruise, or purchase advance tickets to the expanded Corning Museum of Glass, where you can blow your own piece of glass art.
-For lunch, settle on Red Newt Bistro’s patio with beautiful country views, gourmet grilled cheeses, and a riesling flight, then cozy up by the fire in the library room at the newly opened The Lake House on Lake Canandaigua.
+Drink Thirsty Owl Wine Company’s riesling along the Cayuga Lake Wine Trail, sip the sauvignon blanc at Fulkerson Winery, or tap into the burgeoning brewery scene—Climbing Bines has tastings and seasonal offerings.
+Break up all the boozing with an outdoor activity: a visit to Watkins Glen State Park with its 19 waterfalls, a winter stroll or bike ride along the lakes, a Canandaigua Lady cruise, or purchase advance tickets to the expanded Corning Museum of Glass, where you can blow your own piece of glass art.
+For lunch, settle on Red Newt Bistro’s patio with beautiful country views, cheese plates, and a riesling flight, then cozy by the fire in the library room at The Lake House on Lake Canandaigua.